goharbor/website/docs/administration/configuring-replication/create-replication-endpoints.md

    If you plan to use this endpoint with a proxy cache project, the access accounts you provide here enables the proxy cache project to pull every image from the target registry that the access account has permission to pull.
    {{< /note >}}

+   {{< note >}}
+   When an endpoint is used for proxy cache, Harbor may obtain tokens by following the upstream `WWW-Authenticate: Bearer realm="..."` challenge.
+   The token service can be hosted on a different domain from the registry.
+   Configure only trusted upstream registries/endpoints and use least-privilege access credentials.
+   {{< /note >}}

 1. Optionally, select the **Verify Remote Cert** check box.

    Deselect the check box if the remote registry uses a self-signed or untrusted certificate.